csaf-poc/csaf_distribution/docs/checker-setup.md

 # Setup checker

-The checker deals only with domains and TLS certifcate.

-To set up the development environment properly (nginx and thus csaf-provider on the same machine) following should be done:
+To set up the development environment properly (nginx and thus the csaf-provider on the same machine) following should be done:

 ## Use domain from the dev-machine